YIN-Renlong/caesar-civil-war-map/README.md

 - **Primary Historical Source:** Westall, R. (2017). *Caesar's Civil War: Historical Reality and Fabrication*.
 Leiden: Brill.
 - **Geospatial Data Repository:** Heath, S. (ISAW/NYU). *Roman Maps*.
 GitHub.
 Available: [https://github.com/sfsheath/roman-maps](https://github.com/sfsheath/roman-map)
 - **Basemap Provider:** Esri World Shaded Relief.

+## 7. Development Context & Tasks

+*This section provides technical context for contributors with future iterations.*

+### 7.1 Current Logic State

+- **Logic:** The turf.intersect logic is fully functional.
+- **Data Source A (Mask):** roman_empire_bc_60_extent.geojson (Working).
+- **Data Source B (Rough Input):** roughProvinces object inside App.svelte (Needs refinement).

+### 7.2 Priority Task: Coordinate Refinement

+The current roughProvinces polygons are defined as simple rectangles.
+This causes historical inaccuracies (e.g., the border between Gaul and Italy is a straight vertical line rather than following the Alps).

+**Required Action:**
+Without altering the "Snagging" logic, the coordinates in the roughProvinces object need to be redefined to approximate the historical borders more closely.
+The intersection algorithm will handle the coastlines, so the focus should be on the **internal borders**:

+- **Gaul:** Define a polygon that stops roughly at the Pyrenees (West), the Alps (East), and the Rhine (North).
+- **Hispania:** Define a polygon covering the Iberian peninsula, meeting Gaul at the Pyrenees.
+- **Italia:** Define a polygon that includes Sicily and Sardinia but stops at the Alps (Cisalpine Gaul border).
+- **Greece/Macedonia:** Define a polygon covering the Greek peninsula and Macedonia, distinct from Asia.
+- **Asia:** Define a polygon covering modern Turkey (Asia Minor).
+- **Africa:** Define a polygon covering the North African coast (modern Tunisia/Libya coast).

+*Refining these coordinates will immediately improve the visual accuracy of the resulting clipped map.*